Installation

 Configuration files for GitHub

-uses GitHub actions for continuous integration and testing.
+chombo-discharge uses GitHub actions for continuous integration and testing.

 These tests run on Linux for a selection of GNU and Intel compilers.

-The configuration files are located in $DISCHARGE_HOME/Lib/Local/GitHub
+The configuration files are located in $DISCHARGE_HOME/Lib/Local/GitHub.

 Troubleshooting

-If the prerequisites are in place, compilation of chombo-discharge
+If the prerequisites are in place, compilation of chombo-discharge is usually straightforward.

-and HDF5, compilation can sometimes be an issue.
+However, due to dependencies on Chombo and HDF5, compilation can sometimes be an issue.

-Our experience is that if Chombo
+Our experience is that if Chombo compiles, so does chombo-discharge.

-If experiencing issues, try cleaning chombo-discharge
+If experiencing issues, try remove the chombo-discharge installation first by running

 cd $DISCHARGE_HOME